quatico-solutions/websmith/README.md

 # websmith

 This project is a compiler frontend for the [TypeScript compiler](https://github.com/microsoft/TypeScript).
-It provides a powerful API for customizing the compilation process of the original TypeScript compiler to transpile the source files.
+It provides additional API for customizing the compilation process of the original compiler.
+You can provide your own compiler addons to modify the compilation input before the actual compilation process.
+Addons can

+* consume the unmodified source files to generate additional information based on the original source code,
+* create additional new input files and add them to the compilation process, or
+* modify input files to change module dependencies and modify imports/exports.

+An addon can also access all processed source files as whole and reason about the entire compilation target.
+Standard API for TypeScript transformers is fully integrated, thus existing `ts.CustomTransformers` can be simply called from within every addon.

 ## Getting started